Hazelwood School

-Hazelwood School is a private preparatory school located in Limpsfield, Surrey.
+Hazelwood School is a private preparatory school in Limpsfield, Surrey, England.

 The school was established in 1890 as a boarding school for boys aged 8–13 by Ruth and Edward Baily.
 Baily bought the land from the Titsey Place estate as he loved the views of the Weald and the Ashdown Forest and thought the site healthy and bracing.
 The first cohort of 38 pupils was accommodated and taught in a purpose-built Victorian building that remains at the centre of the school today.

 In 1962 the school was bought by Tim Dowling and merged with his Bickley Hall School in Bromley, Kent—resulting in the double motto and double badge known today.
 Hazelwood School became a registered charity and was incorporated as a limited company in 1968.
-Girls were first admitted to the school and a Pre-Prep department established in 1978.
+Girls were first admitted to the school and a pre-prep department established in 1978.
 Boarding continued at the school until 1999.

-History of the school
+History

 1880–1906

 Edward Baily founded Hazelwood School as an educational boarding establishment for boys in 1880.
-The first site for the school was in Balsham, Cambridgeshire with just two boys.
-In 1884, with a dozen more boys, the school moved to Warlingham in Surrey before finally settling on our current site in Limpsfield, Surrey in 1890 with 38 pupils.
+The first site for the school was in Balsham, Cambridgeshire, with just two boys.
+In 1884, with a dozen more boys, the school moved to Warlingham in Surrey before finally settling on our current site in Limpsfield, Surrey, in 1890 with 38 pupils.

 Following Mr Baily's retirement in 1906, Mr Lifton-Wynne, who had worked at the school many years, took over the management of the school.
 This period in the school's history was overshadowed by war and, less seriously, recurring attacks of influenza.

-In the post war period, Mr Hugh Crauford Irving took over as Headmaster.
-He established the House system with two Houses named after Old Boys who had served during the First World War: Cather and Hansen.
+In the post-war period, Mr Hugh Crauford Irving took over as headmaster.
+He established the house system with two houses named after old boys who had served during the First World War: Cather and Hansen.

 The fabric of the school's buildings remained much the same during this period, although regular improvements were made to the chapel.

 1930s and 1940s

-Mr Parry took over as Headmaster in 1938, on the eve of the Second World War.
+Mr Parry took over as headmaster in 1938, on the eve of the Second World War.
 During the war, the site was bombed, which resulted in the loss of the original Victorian pavilion and fives courts.
 These were rebuilt in the late 1940s along with the Oak and Chestnut cottages, which needed to house the growing number of boys and staff.

 Chestnut was used as married quarters for staff and accommodation for senior boys.
 Oak cottage housed three masters, matron and more dormitories for senior boys.
 In 1949, a new changing room was also added to the site.
-By the end of the 1940s, there were in the region of 70 boarders so another House was added to the House system: Blacker-Douglass, named after another Old Boy who served in the First World War.
+By the end of the 1940s, there were in the region of 70 boarders so another house was added to the house system: Blacker-Douglass, named after another old boy who served in the First World War.